Welcome to the N&S crew.

 So why not treat yourself to a brew that is both exquisitely premium and most certainly unique.
 Noble & Savage.
 Tea made the way it should be.

 Noble & Savage Tea Merchants was little more than the kernel of an idea when two chums met for a bit of a chinwag over tea served in dainty floral teacups.
 In a café.

 It felt almost as if they were on a romantic date.
 Annoyed by the stigma and look of this floral teapot they quickly ordered a beer to quash any thought of a mandate onlookers might have envisioned.
 From that moment forth, with a floral teapot in one hand and beer in the other, the two chums Rupert and Alan set about changing this perception.

-After a few years of travelling and building relationships with tea farmers, Rupert registered the business in early 2015 and the plan was (and remains) to develop and distribute a range of premium accessible loose-leaf tea products that New Zealanders could buy and love.
+After a few years of traveling and building relationships with tea farmers and estates, Rupert registered the business in early 2015 and the plan was (and remains) to develop and distribute a range of premium accessible loose-leaf tea products that New Zealanders could buy and love.
 One that all Kiwis could be proud to drink anywhere, anytime.